Mediation and Alternative Dispute Resolution

 People are empowered when they have some control not just over the results, but the procedure as well.
 Divorce is a complicated process and it often feels slow and protracted for those with little familiarity with the legal system.
 Choosing a timeline of when to file, whether to attempt to resolve all the issues before filing, attending one or more mediations or settlement conferences, are all largely within the control of the parties, not attorneys or judges.
 Making the right decisions regarding how to proceed can affect not only the outcome but the relationship with an ex or children for decades to come.

-In mediation, while the neutral mediator will not make decisions for the parties, he or she will work with the parties to reach the resolution of disputes by a voluntary agreement.
+In mediation, while the neutral mediator will not make decisions for the parties, he or she will work with the parties to assist them in resolving their disputes by a voluntary agreement.
 The mediator facilitates communications, promotes understanding, focuses the parties on their interests, and assists with problem solving to allow the parties to reach their own agreement.
 Some mediators will also discuss with the parties their thoughts on how the parties’ positions may be viewed by the Court – this input is often essential in helping parties evaluate their risks and the likelihood of success of a course of action.

 In most mediations, the two parties are in separate rooms (virtual or in person), with the mediator switching between each room.
 If things are going well, all parties and attorneys may be brought together, or the mediator may wish to speak with the attorneys without clients present.
 Mediation is voluntary and can end at any time if one party wishes to leave.